hplieninger/researchCompendium/README.md

   - Load your package into memory via `devtools::load_all()`.
   - Add code and writing in folders `code/` or `report/`.
 Therein, you will use your data (attached via `data()`) and functions.
-Create figures as needed and save them in `figures`.
+Create figures as needed and save them in `figures/`.

 ## Alternatives